Former Northwell Health urologist, Darius Paduch, pictured here after his...

 • He is scheduled to be sentenced Nov.
 20.

-Paduch’s lawyer Michael Baldassare attempted to overturn the conviction, claiming that his constitutional rights had been violated because his client should have been charged with a state, not federal, crime.
+Paduch’s lawyer Michael Baldassare attempted to overturn the conviction, claiming his constitutional rights had been violated because his client should have been charged with a state crime, not federal.

-On Thursday, Baldassare filed another effort to have the case tried again, this time charging that Paduch’s right to a fair trial had been compromised by officials at the federal lockup where he is being held until his scheduled sentencing on November 20.
+On Thursday, Baldassare filed another effort to have the case tried again, this time charging Paduch’s right to a fair trial had been compromised by officials at the federal lockup where he is being held until his sentencing on Nov.
+20.

 According to the timeline laid out by the defense attorney, his client was supposed to receive a hard drive behind bars from federal prosecutors with evidence — medical records, letters, text messages and emails — from witnesses who had testified at the trial.

-Paduch, of North Bergen, N.J., did not testify at the trial, as is his right against self-incrimination, but his lawyer said that his decision might have been different if he had the information contained on the drive.
+Paduch, of North Bergen, New Jersey, did not testify at the trial, as is his right against self-incrimination, but his lawyer said his decision might have been different if he had the information on the drive.

 "Dr. Paduch was robbed of the opportunity to participate in his own defense in this matter," Baldassare wrote in his motion.
 "Dr. Paduch’s testimony — had he been able to make a fulsome evaluation of the information on the Concealed Hard Drive — would likely have resulted in an acquittal.
 He was in the best position to explain the medical records, the medical treatment, and the communications.
 Absent this information, his decision not to testify was not fully informed of all the evidence in the government’s possession."